 What is the National Childcare Scheme?

 Under the National Childcare Scheme, subsidies are available for families with children aged between 24 weeks and 15 years who are attending any participating Tusla registered childcare service, including any Tusla registered childminder and school age childcare services.

-Universal Subsidies are available to all families with children under three years old.
-They are also available to families with children over three years who have not yet qualified for the free preschool programme (ECCE).
-This subsidy is not means tested and provides 50 cents per hour for up to 45 hours per week off the cost of a registered childcare place.
+Universal subsidies are available to all families with children under 3 years, or families with children over 3 years who have not yet qualified for the free preschool (ECCE) programme.
+It is not means tested and provides 50 cents per hour for up to 45 hours per week off the cost of a Tusla registered childcare place.

-Income Assessed Subsidies are available to families with children aged between 24 weeks and 15 years.
-This subsidy is means tested and will be calculated based on your individual circumstances.
-Your rate will vary depending on your level of family income, your child’s age and their educational stage.
+Income Assessed subsidies are available to families with children aged between 24 weeks and 15 years.
+They are means tested and will be calculated based on your individual circumstances.
+The subsidy rate will vary depending on your level of reckonable family income, your child’s age and their educational stage.
 It can be used towards the cost of a Tusla registered childcare place for up to a maximum of 45 hours per week.